How To PAY ZERO TAX on Income of 15.46 lakhs in 2017-18? -THE VIDURA WAY!

 Leave Travel allowance:

-Although the next one contributes lesser amount to the exemption value from taxable income, but it’s worth if it is saving your tax.
+Although the next one contributes the lesser amount to the exemption value from taxable income, it’s worth if it is saving your tax.

-If you received any gift from your employer, then there is double reason to cheer.
-The value of gifts/ vouchers given by the employer to you or your family member is tax free if the value is up to Rs.5000 in a year. ( Tax Benefit- 1,545/-)
+If you received any gift from your employer, then there is a double reason to cheer.
+The value of gifts/ vouchers given by the employer to you or your family member is tax-free if the value is up to Rs.5000 in a year. ( Tax Benefit- 1,545/-)

 Pin up the lists of all these expenses on your reminder board.

 So, next time you meet your manager, make a request to re-jig your CTC to include them to save taxes.While you are still in the trauma of losing your money to Income Tax department in previous returns, let us tell you about this amazing way of saving tax on house property that Karan used.

 Making best use of available Tax provisions & deductions